-At the council meeting today, the Reykjavík Culture, Sports and Leisure Council approved a proposal to the effect that twelve music venues and cultural houses hosting live music events receive funding from the Reykjavík Concert Venue Improvement Fund.
+At the council meeting today, Reykjavík Culture, Sports and Leisure Council approved a proposal to the effect that twelve music venues and cultural houses hosting live music events receive funding from the Reykjavík Music Venue Improvement Fund.

 The deadline ran out on May 31st and a total of 14 applications were received from 13 music venues and culture houses.
 The total amount applied for amounted to almost ISK 18 million.
 An expert group consisting of one representative appointed by the Culture, Sports, and Recreation Council and two representatives appointed by STEF and FÍH reviewed the applications and submitted the proposals for allocation to the Culture, Sports, and Recreation Council, where they were approved.

 The Reykjavík Music Venue Improvement Fund was established in 2019 as a two-year initiative.
 The fund has now been allocated twice, but no formal decision has been made on the future of the project.
 The grants that are currently being awarded will be used this year and it is expected that the grant holders will make a counter-contribution equal to a quarter of the total cost, but at the same time, the venues may count their own work contribution as a cost.
 At the end of the year, all grant holders are required to submit a report on the disposition of the grant.
 Reykjavík Music City congratulates the grantees and wishes them well in the coming months now that it is lightening up again after the pandemic and music is starting to be heard again in the places where it most belongs.